basf/ARCANA/README.rst

 Model Configuration
 -------------------
-The :code:`model_parameters.ini` file defines the architecture and behavior of the LSTM-based predictive model.
+The :code:`model_parameter.ini` file defines the architecture and behavior of the LSTM-based predictive model.
 Below is an outline of the key parameters you can configure:

 - **Model Settings**: Define the input and output dimensions of your model, the loss function to be used, and the path to any tuning configurations.
 This section sets the foundational structure of your model.